Cboe Canada: Consolidated market data

-NEO has consistently advocated for enhanced access to consolidated market data for Canadian investors, claiming retail investors and the majority of investment advisors have access only to a partial view of market as less than 35% of ETF trading activity and less than 60% of overall trading activity in TSX and TSXV-listed securities is reflected in TSX and TSXV data.
+Cboe Canada has consistently advocated for enhanced access to consolidated market data for Canadian investors, claiming retail investors and the majority of investment advisors have access only to a partial view of market as less than 35% of ETF trading activity and less than 60% of overall trading activity in TSX and TSXV-listed securities is reflected in TSX and TSXV data.

-In December 2015, NEO filed a complaint with the Competition Bureau alleging the TMX Group was “using its dominant market position to maintain control over the pricing of market data in the Canadian capital markets.”
+In December 2015, Cboe Canada, then the NEO Exchange, filed a complaint with the Competition Bureau alleging the TMX Group was “using its dominant market position to maintain control over the pricing of market data in the Canadian capital markets.”
 On November 21, 2016 the Competition Bureau concluded their investigation after determining the TMX Group's refusal to share the requested market data was likely not a violation of competition rules.

-In response to the Competition Bureau's decision to close their investigation, NEO called on the Canadian Securities Administrators to “mandate access to consolidated market data for all investors, including retail investors and their investment advisors.”
+In response to the Competition Bureau's decision to close their investigation, the NEO Exchange called on the Canadian Securities Administrators to “mandate access to consolidated market data for all investors, including retail investors and their investment advisors.”

-Listings

-As of March 2022, the NEO Exchange is home to well over 200 listings, including more than 40 public companies, exchange traded funds (ETFs) from Canada's largest ETF issuers, 23 Canadian Depositary Receipts (CDRs), Special Purpose Acquisition Companies (SPACs), and closed-end funds.
-NEO is actively expanding its listings business and maintains an up to date list of current issuers on its website.
-NEO consistently facilitates about 20% of all trading in Canadian ETFs and close to 15% of all volume traded across Canadian marketplaces.

 NEO Connect

-NEO Connect is a fund distribution platform offered by NEO, allowing investment products not listed on an exchange be purchased and redeemed by investors, working through an IIROC dealer, in a similar fashion to publicly traded securities and exchange traded funds.
-The platform streamlines the purchase and redemption process for prospectus mutual funds and offering memorandum funds., making it easier and more cost-effective for investors and advisors to access investment products.
+NEO Connect is a fund distribution platform offered by Cboe Canada, allowing investment products not listed on an exchange be purchased and redeemed by investors, working through an IIROC dealer, in a similar fashion to publicly traded securities and exchange traded funds.
+The platform streamlines the purchase and redemption process for prospectus mutual funds and offering memorandum funds, making it easier and more cost-effective for investors and advisors to access investment products.

 Invesco Canada became the first fund manufacturer to launch PTFs with NEO in 2015.
 In April 2018, NEO Connect and software maker Univeris Corp. announced a partnership that will provide investors working through an MFDA dealer with direct access to NEO Connect investment products.
 Vancouver-based First Block Capital's FBC Bitcoin Trust became available on the fund distribution platform in September 2018.